lesliechiunda/lesliechiunda/README.md

 ## Cybersecurity Student & Graphic Designer

 ### 👋 About Me
-- 🔭 Currently studying Cybersecurity BSc (Hons) at Coventry University
+- 🔭 Graduated Cybersecurity BSc (Hons) at Coventry University
 - 💼 Working as a Graphic Designer at The SMME Bottomline
 - 🎨 UI/UX Designer for FinLit App
 - 📚 Working on a personal project ICP